 In the meantime, while PCMR and Talisker have been exchanging barbs in court, there has been an unexpected game change.
 This summer, Vail Resorts took over management of Canyons resort from Talisker and is now casting its eye toward PCMR.
 According to the terms of Vail's agreement with Talisker and the outcome of the lawsuit between PCMR and Talisker, Vail could end up running both resorts.

 The acrimonious battle between PCMR and Talisker, which until June controlled Canyons, has upset what used to be a competitive but collegial relationship between Park City's three ski areas, one that helped to seed businesses throughout town and added to a general sense of collaboration.
-The fallout from the lawsuit has fractured the sense of community that helped to lift Park City from obscurity into the ranks of North America's top winter resorts.

 The controversy is the talk of the town, but some important voices have been missing from the conversation.
 Neither John Cumming, the CEO of PCMR's parent, Powdr Corp., nor Jack Bistricer, the CEO of Talisker Corp., has come forward to explain how this impasse came to be and how they hope to resolve it.